contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/03_project_edition.md

 # Editing a shared project

-Non concurrent edition is updated every 40seconds, on each members of the team.
+Non concurrent edition is updated every 40 seconds, on each members of the team.

 Concurrent edition is resolved by the principle: last edition wins.
 Corner cases: